JacobBaartse/MultiLanuageProPresenter/README.md

 - put them in the correct order in the Object list
 - export the Presentation to this directory (replacing the current Template.pro file)

-start the Multi language editor:
+start the Multi language editor example:
-- cd MultiLanguageProPresenter
+- cd \MultiLanguageProPresenter
-- python3 Main.py
+- c:\python11\python3 Main.py